-This post wraps up our three-series posts about Women Leading Tech, showcasing the major financial, management and technological contributions they have made to a mostly male dominated industry.
+This post wraps up our three-series posts about Women Leading Tech, showcasing the major financial, management, and technological contributions they have made to a mostly male-dominated industry.
 729 Solutions wants to see this industry become even more diverse so we can be better at moving technology forward.
-Find our first post about this here and our second here.

 When she returned to Singapore this time, she was hired by Morgan Stanley and in 2002 she joined Japanese venture-capital firm, JAFCO Asia.
 She then joined GGV Capital in 2005 as a managing partner and helped to set up and establish a GGV presence in China.
 She has overseen firm investments in startups including Alibaba, Didi Chuxing, Xiaomi, Toutiao and Southeast Asia-based Grab.
 She was ranked as 74th on The Midas List: Top Tech Investors 2018 by Forbes and was listed 94th on Forbes Power Women of 2017.

 She attended Zhejiang Gongshang University and earned a degree in business administration.
-Following her graduation in 1994 she began teaching at the Zhejiang University of Finance and Economics.
+Following her graduation in 1994, she began teaching at the Zhejiang University of Finance and Economics.
 In 1999 Peng quit teaching and with her husband founded Alibaba.
-In the beginning of Alibaba she created and managed the HR department.
+At the beginning of Alibaba, she created and managed the HR department.
 She also developed the model that Alibaba would use to manage their teams, the “mom and pop” model worked in that there was one “mom” focusing on teamwork and motivation, and one “pop” who handled performance and assessments.
 In 2010 she became the CEO of Alipay.
-Under her management Alipay became the most successful payment portal within China.
+Under her management, Alipay became the most successful payment portal within China.